 • Small Space Heater- Another small purchase that you can make to lower your heating cost is to buy a space heater.
 This is perfect for people who will be staying in a small room in the home, and want to heat just that space.
 My dad, for example, works mainly from his home office and is the only person in the house during the day.
 Last year, he purchased a small space heater just for that room, and it has made a world of difference!
 His office is always nice and warm without paying to heat the entire house.

 • Attic Insulation: Last year my husband and I purchased our first home, and soon found out that there was absolutely no insulation in the attic.
 Last winter the entire house was always drafty and expensive to heat.
 To remedy the problem, last spring we decided to do some DIY work and insulate the house.
 It was a bit of a project, and cost around $500, however it has made an incredible difference.
 We no longer notice a constant draft of cold air entering the house, and are noticing how much lower our PG&E bill compared to the same month last year.
+An affordable way to do this is to use acrylic sheets which are great all year round no matter the environment.

 • Dual Paned Windows-Our next big home investment that we are starting to save for is Dual Paned Windows.
 Right now, we have single Paned windows on the front of the house and Dual Paned windows along the back of house.
 Just walking by the windows on the different sides of the house, let’s you know that the dual Paned windows are making a big difference.
 Along the front of the house you can feel cold air coming in from the edges of the windows, which I don’t feel at all from the dual Paned windows.
 I think getting the windows done is going to be a fairly significant cost, but worth it, long term.